battle of panipat

 Impact of the Battles of Panipat on Indian History

 The three Battles of Panipat—fought in 1526, 1556, and 1761—had a profound and lasting impact on the political, social, and military landscape of India.
-These battles not only altered the fate of powerful empires but also set the course for the emergence and decline of several key powers in Indian history.
+These battles altered the fate of powerful empires and set the course for the emergence and decline of several key powers in Indian history.

 1. Rise of the Mughal Empire (1526)